 With the increasing datafication of HR comes the greater potential for that data to be stolen or misused.
-HC looks at how HR can help prevent data breaches.
+HRM looks at how HR can help prevent data breaches.

 With trends like Big Data and analytics gaining momentum, HR holds an increasing quantity and variety of data.

 But do you know how secure that data is?

 Craig Searle, head of cyber security Asia Pacific at BAE Systems Applied Intelligence, told HRM that having robust security controls around data was critical.